orbitalquark/textadept-llm/README.md

 Emitted after a model responds.

-This could be used to provied a notification after a long thinking window.
+This could be used to provide a notification after a long wait time.

 <a id="ollama.api_key"></a>
 ## `ollama.api_key`